 I’m in the way, I know so.
 I should probably apologize but not if he’s going to be like that.
 Not if he’s going to expect it from me.
 I’m not a man who often subjugates himself with apologies.

 He rethinks his stance and turns away shaking his head, only to run smack dab into a server lifting cups of scalding hot espressos off the counter.
-She yelps as her white polyester shirt turns brown from the spilt coffee and drops the tray.
+Her white, polyester shirt stains brown from the spilled coffee.
+She yelps and drops the tray.
 It tumbles down with a roar, silver spoons sliding across the tiled floor away from the shards of ceramic, except for this one saucer with butter packs on it.
 It’s egg-white in color and more spherical than round – like an alien space ship.
 The kind you would pick out when you happen to walk into a gift shop to get out of the rain and have to buy something out of social obligation.

 … and so I do.28